chrisjmccormick/chrisjmccormick.github.io/_posts/2015-01-10-understanding-the-deeplearntoolbox-cnn-example.markdown

 To get the example code, first download the DeepLearnToolbox from its [GitHub page](https://github.com/rasmusbergpalm/DeepLearnToolbox).
 It's just a directory of MATLAB functions, so there's nothing special you need to do to install it other than adding it to your path.

-Then, you can download my commented / documented code [here](https://dl.dropboxusercontent.com/u/94180423/CNN_with_comments_2015_01_10.zip) and replace the corresponding files.
+Then, you can download my commented / documented code [here][example_code] and replace the corresponding files.

 Specifically, here's what my zip file contains:

   * A documented and slightly-reworked version of the MNIST CNN example, 'test_example_cnn.m'.
   * Documented and commented versions of 'cnnff.m', 'cnnsetup.m', 'cnntest.m', and 'cnntrain.m'
     * I did not document the key training function 'cnnbp.m', which calculates the gradients, or 'cnnapplygrads.m', which updates the parameter values using the gradients.
 Sorry!
   * 'CNN_Illustrations.pptx' - The powerpoint slides containing the illustrations in this post.
   * 'cnn_100epochs.mat' - A CNN trained on the MNIST dataset for 100 epochs.
 It gets 98.92% on the test set.

+[example_code]: {{ site.url }}/assets/CNN_with_comments_2015_01_10.zip